peteroupc/peteroupc.github.io/randomfunc.md

      END METHOD

 Alternatively, random numbers can be generated (using any method and where the numbers have any distribution and range) and stored in a list, and the list then sorted using a sorting algorithm.
 Details on sorting algorithms, however, are beyond the scope of this document.

-<a id=Rejection_Sampling></a>
-### Rejection Sampling

-_Rejection sampling_ is a simple and flexible approach for generating random content that meets certain requirements.
-To implement rejection sampling:

-1. Generate the random content (such as a random number) by any method and with any distribution and range.
-2. If the content doesn't meet predetermined criteria, go to step 1.

-Example criteria include checking&mdash;
-- whether a random number is prime,
-- whether a random number is divisible or not by certain numbers,
-- whether a random number is not among recently chosen random numbers,
-- whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
-- whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
-- whether a random string matches a regular expression,
-- whether a random number is not included in a "blacklist" of numbers, or
-- two or more of the foregoing criteria.

-(KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)

 <a id=Random_Walks></a>
 ### Random Walks